RA341/DumbKey/README.md

 add filtering, sorting, and searching, tagging

+local de sync data is syncing before firebase adds it

 add tags to sort by movies/banks/etc or categories

 add ui to show device is offline or online